MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/create-extensibility-request.md

 Consider making designs that use manual binding, instead of static-automatic subscribers.
 It's easier to debug, requires fewer system resources, and leads to better designs.

 Consider whether you're exposing any sensitive data through an event.
-Everyone can subscribe to the event, using Internal is not a security feature. <!--Not sure what Internal is--> Events must not expose sensitive data.
+Everyone can subscribe to the event, using Internal is not a security feature.
+Events must not expose sensitive data.

 Consider whether, and how, multiple extensions can use the event at the same time, and how to handle errors.